…the first ever conference about centering marginalized knowledge online!

 What we want to do

-We support multiple marginalized communities across the world, and connect these communities with allies in Wikimedia and the broader free knowledge movement.
-We also partner with technologists, scholars, librarians, archivists and others, who are helping us create online spaces to host and make marginalized knowledge more accessible.
+We are inspired by the leadership of marginalized communities across the world in making their knowledges and histories visible and vocal.
+We support them to produce and amplify these knowledges, and connect them with allies in Wikimedia and the broader free knowledge movement.
+We also partner with technologists, scholars, librarians, archivists and others, who are helping us create online spaces to host and make marginalized knowledges more accessible.

 We are co-locating this conference with Wikimania – the annual conference of Wikimedians and Wikipedians, the core volunteers of the free and open knowledge movement (Whose Knowledge? is a Wikimedia affiliate organisation).
-We intend to have half of our conference participants also attend Wikimania (20-22 July), at the University of Cape Town, South Africa, so that there are significant overlaps and continuations in the conversations we begin at the Decolonizing the Internet conference.
+We intend to have half of our conference participants also attend Wikimania (20-22 July) in Cape Town, South Africa, so that there are significant overlaps and continuations in the conversations we begin at the Decolonizing the Internet conference.

 What we hope to achieve